Cambridge-ICCS/FTorch/src/test/README.md

 - `./run_integration_tests.sh` for unix (mac and linux)
 - `run_integration_tests.bat` for windows

-This will automatically install any additional dependencies for the examples and run the tests.
+This will automatically install any additional Python dependencies for the examples and run the tests.